 lispBM: A Lisp for Microcontrollers

-LispBM (LBM) is a lisp or scheme like programming language for microcontrollers.
+LispBM (LBM) is a Lisp or Scheme-like programming language for microcontrollers.
 LispBM also borrows a couple of ideas from Erlang when it comes to concurrency, message passing, pattern matching and process monitoring.
-The LispBM runtime system can be compiled for either 32 or 64 bit platforms and runs on a wide range of hardware such as for example STM32, NRF52, ESP32 or X86.
-When running the LispBM runtime system on a microcontroller it can be built on top of ChibiOS, FreeRTOS or ZephyrOS or, if you are adventurous, on bare-metal.
-LispBM can also be built to run on top of a regular linux (and now even Windows).
+The LispBM runtime system can be compiled for either 32 or 64-bit platforms and runs on a wide range of hardware such as, for example, STM32, NRF52, ESP32 or X86.
+When running the LispBM runtime system on a microcontroller, it can be built on top of ChibiOS, FreeRTOS or ZephyrOS or, if you are adventurous, on bare-metal.
+LispBM can also be built to run on top of regular Linux (and now even Windows).

 Who wouldn’t want a REPL (read eval print loop) on their embedded platform?
 This is what LispBM is for!